GitHubCaps/bCNC/bCNC/docs/README.md

 # Documentation
-An advanced fully featured g-code sender for grblHAL (formerly GRBL), see [features](FEATURES.md), for all your CNC needs. bCNC is a cross platform program (Windows, Linux, Mac) written in python.
+An advanced fully [featured](FEATURES.md) g-code sender for grblHAL (formerly GRBL) for all your CNC needs. bCNC is a cross platform program (Windows, Linux, Mac) written in python.
 The sender is robust and fast able to work nicely with old or slow hardware like [Raspberry Pi](http://www.openbuilds.com/threads/bcnc-and-the-raspberry-pi.3038/) (As it was validated by the GRBL maintainer on heavy testing).

 ![bCNC screenshot](https://raw.githubusercontent.com/vlachoudis/bCNC/doc/Screenshots/bCNC.png)